Toronto Maple Leafs: Detroit Red Wings

-The Red Wings hosted the Maple Leafs at the 2014 NHL Winter Classic in Michigan Stadium in Ann Arbor.
+The Red Wings hosted the Maple Leafs at the 2014 NHL Winter Classic in Michigan Stadium in Ann Arbor, Michigan.

 The Detroit Red Wings and the Maple Leafs are both Original Six teams, playing their first game together in 1927.
 From 1929 to 1993, the teams met each other in the 16 playoff series, as well as seven Stanley Cup Final.
 Meeting one another a combined 23 times in the postseason, they have played each other in more playoff series than any other two teams in NHL history except for the Bruins and Canadiens who have played a total of 34 playoff series against each other.
 Overlapping fanbases, particularly in markets such as Windsor, Ontario, and the surrounding Essex County, have added to the rivalry.

 The rivalry between the Detroit Red Wings and the Maple Leafs was at its height during the Original Six era.
 The Leafs and Red Wings met in the playoffs six times during the 1940s, including four Stanley Cup Final series.
 The Leafs beat the Red Wings in five of their six meetings.
 In the 1950s, the Leafs and Red Wings met one another in six Stanley Cup semifinals; the Red Wings beat the Leafs in five of their six meetings.
 From 1961 to 1967, the two teams met one another in three playoff series, including two Stanley Cup Final.
 Within those 25 years, the Leafs and Red Wings played a total of 15 playoff series including six Cup Final; the Maple Leafs beat the Red Wings in all six Cup Final.

 The teams have only met three times in the playoffs since the Original Six era, with their last meeting in 1993.
 After the Leafs moved to the Eastern Conference in 1998, they faced each other less often, and the rivalry began to stagnate.
 The rivalry became intradivisional once again in 2013 when Detroit was moved to the Atlantic Division of the Eastern Conference as part of a realignment.
-Due in part to the number of Leafs fans living near Detroit and in Michigan, and in part to Detroit's relative proximity to Toronto and Ontario, Maple Leafs–Red Wings games at the Little Caesars Arena in Detroit typically hold at least 40 percent of Leafs fans.
+Due in part to the number of Leafs fans living near Detroit and in Michigan, and in part to Detroit's relative proximity to Toronto and the rest of Ontario, Maple Leafs–Red Wings games at the Little Caesars Arena in Detroit typically hold at least 40 per cent of Leafs fans.